tkajder/levenshtein-visualization/README.md

 Requirements
 ------------
-The application was written on Debian jessie using openjdk 1.8, however should run on any java version >=1.6 and any platform.
+The application was written on Debian jessie using openjdk 1.8 in the Jetbrains Idea IDE, however should run on any java version >=1.6 and any platform.
 The program uses maven to fetch jung, colt, apache commons, and other libraries.

 Screenshots
 -----------